-The June 30, 2016, total pension liability, net pension liability, and sensitivity information were determined by consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on the July 1, 2015, actuarial valuations, as adopted by the PEBA Board and Budget and Control Board which utilized membership data as of July 1, 2015.
-The total pension liability was rolled forward from the valuation date to the plan's fiscal year ended June 30, 2016, using generally accepted actuarial principles.
-Information included in the following schedules is based on the certification provided by GRS.
+The June 30, 2017 total pension liability (TPL), net pension liability (NPL), and sensitivity information shown were determined by consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2016.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year ended June 30, 2017, using generally accepted actuarial principles.
+The Retirement System Funding and Administrative Act of 2017 was signed into law April 25, 2017, and included a provision to reduce the assumed rate of return from 7.50% to 7.25% effective July 1, 2017.
+As a result of this legislation, GRS made an adjustment to the calculation of the roll-forward total pension liability for this assumption change as of the measurement date of June 30 2017.

-The following provides a summary of the actuarial assumptions and methods used in the July 1, 2015, valuations for SCRS and PORS.
+The following provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2017.

-SCRS PORS Actuarial cost method Entry age normal Entry age normal Investment rate of return 1 7.5% 7.5% Projected salary increases 3.5% to 12.5% (varies by service) 1 4.0% to 10.0% (varies by service) 1 Benefit adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually
+SCRS Entry age normal PORS Entry age normal 7.25% 7.25% 3.0% to 12.5% (varies by service) 1 3.5% to 9.5% (varies by service) 1 Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually Entry age normal 7.25% 3.0% to 12.5% (varies by service) 1

-1 includes inflation at 2.75%
+1 includes inflation at 2.25%

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
-This assumption includes base rates which are automatically adjusted for future improvement in mortality using published Scale AA projected from the year 2000.
-Assumptions used in the July 1, 2015, valuations for SCRS and PORS are as follows:
+The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table (2016 PRSC), was developed using the Systems' mortality experience.
+These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2016.

+Assumptions used in the determination of the June 30, 2017, TPL are as follows.

-Former Job Class Males Females Educators RP-2000 Males (with White Collar adjustment) multiplied by 110% RP-2000 Females(with White Collar adjustment) multiplied by 95% General Employees and Members of the General Assembly RP-2000 Males multiplied by 100% RP-2000 Females multiplied by 90% Public Safety and Firefighters RP-2000 Males (with Blue Collar adjustment) multiplied by 115% RP-2000 Females (with Blue Collar adjustment) multiplied by 115%
+Former Job Class Males Females Educators 2016 PRSC Males multiplied by 92% 2016 PRSC Females multiplied by 98% General Employees and Members of the 2016 PRSC Males multiplied by 2016 PRSC Females multiplied by General Assembly 100% 111% Public Safety and Firefighters 2016 PRSC Males multiplied by 125% 2016 PRSC Females multiplied by 111%